Kumar-Kale/First-Webpage/README.md

-# This is first step to develope my first webpage.
+# This is first step to develop my first webpage.